-But that being said, there are a few fundamental steps you should be taking when it comes to giving your skin the love and attention it deserves.
+But that being said, there are a few fundamental steps you should be taking when it comes to giving your skin the love and attention it deserves both morning and night.

-I think of my routine in terms of the following steps:
+I think of my skin care routine in terms of the following steps:

 Don’t skip this step!
-Toners help rebalance and refresh the skin and can provide a shot of nutrients while also soothing and comforting your skin.
+Toners help rebalance and refresh the skin and can provide a shot of nutrients while also soothing and comforting your skin which makes it particularly great if you have combination skin.
 I know this step seems super easy to skip but I have found my skin is always better when I’m consistent about toning.
 You tone after you cleanse and before you apply anything else on your skin.
 Toning also helps to get every last trace of makeup and dirt your cleansing step may have missed.
-If I’m battling breakouts, I swear by the Caudalie Vinopure Purifying Toner (read more about it here) otherwise I use the Indie Lee CoQ-10 Toner.
+If I’m battling breakouts and clogged pores, I swear by the Caudalie Vinopure Purifying Toner because it has salicylic acid (read more about it here) otherwise I use the Indie Lee CoQ-10 Toner.

 This category is where I really geek out and where I get hyper-targeted in giving my skin what it needs.
-My serums act like little potions in my medicine cabinet and I reach for them at night and in the morning depending on how my skin is feeling.
-In the morning I use Vitamin C (my favorites are the Skinceuticals C E Freulic and One Love Organics Vitamin C Serum), followed by an Essence that has done wonders for my skin and then the Caudalie VinoPerfect Radiance Serum followed by moisturizer and SPF (see my whole my Morning Skincare Routine here).
+My serums act like little potions in my medicine cabinet and I reach for any variety of these skincare products at night and in the morning depending on how my skin is feeling.
+In the morning I use Vitamin C (my favorites are the Skinceuticals C E Freulic and One Love Organics Vitamin C Serum), followed by an Essence with glycolic acid to help gently slough away that top layer of skin.
+It has done wonders for my skin and then the Caudalie VinoPerfect Radiance Serum which minimizes my dark spots and acne scars; followed by moisturizer and SPF (see my whole my Morning Skincare Routine here).

 At nighttime I may use a serum for breakouts (the Caudalie Vinopure Serum works wonders), a serum for exfoliating (such as Glytone’s 5.5 Exfoliating Serum), a serum for firming (absolutely love the Caudalie Reservatol Firming Serum), a retinol serum for anti-aging (I like the L’Occitane Immortelle Divine Serum) or a serum for hydration (Skinceuticals Hydrating B5 Gel or Osea Hyaluronic Acid Serum).